Skip to Content

 Deciding whether to pursue a fault-based or no-fault divorce is a personal decision that depends on the specific circumstances of each case.
 It is essential to consult with an attorney who can provide guidance tailored to your situation and help you understand the potential implications of each option.

 Ultimately, the choice between fault and no-fault divorce in Texas should be based on your goals, priorities, and the level of cooperation between you and your spouse.
-With the guidance of a skilled divorce lawyer in San Marco, you can navigate the divorce process in a way that best protects your interests and promotes a fair and equitable resolution.
+With the guidance of a skilled divorce lawyer in San Marcos, you can navigate the divorce process in a way that best protects your interests and promotes a fair and equitable resolution.

 Grounds for Filing for Divorce in Texas